What Is a Second Mortgage and How Do You Qualify for One?

 Sarah Harris

-Like all loans, there are pros and cons to consider before deciding if a wraparound mortgage is a viable option for you.
+As with all loans, there are pros and cons to consider when deciding whether a wraparound mortgage is a viable option for you.

 Here's how the process works: